carbon-language/carbon-lang/docs/project/goals.md

 pleasant surprises, when too frequent, can become a problem due to establishing brittle baseline performance that cannot be reliably sustained.

-**Leave no room for a lower level language.** Developers should not need to leave the rules and structure of Carbon, whether to gain control over performance problems or to gain access to hardware facilities.
+**No need for a lower level language.** Developers should not need to leave the rules and structure of Carbon, whether to gain control over performance problems or to gain access to hardware facilities.

 ### Software and language evolution